Building a foundation for better health in the future

-Currently, patients in Nova Scotia who make up the top 5% of users of the provincial healthcare system, or “high needs” patients, use as much as 65% or total hospital and physician resources.
-More proactive, preventive and streamlined comprehensive care for these patients is feasible due to their relatively small numbers, and will render enormous savings over time – not only in terms of healthcare dollars but in terms of the length and quality of people’s lives.
+Currently, patients in Nova Scotia who make up the top 5 per cent of users of the provincial health care system, or “high needs” patients, use as much as 65 per cent of total hospital and physician resources.
+More proactive, preventive and streamlined comprehensive care for these patients is feasible due to their relatively small numbers, and will render enormous savings over time–not only in terms of health care dollars but in terms of the length and quality of people’s lives.

 “BRIC NS is building capacity and momentum to address such vital questions as, how do we keep people healthy, how do we identify and mitigate risk, how can we help them manage their condition at home, and how can we provide seamless transitions between levels of care?”

 –Dr. Sara Kirk, Scientific Director, Healthy Populations Institute, Co-Investigator, BRIC NS